 “Making sure my healthcare costs won’t skyrocket is really important,” said Monta Cook, who works in housekeeping/environmental services.
 “A lot of people think that because I work in the hospital, I must have really great, affordable care.
 But the truth is, workers need to have a seat at the table to keep those costs under control.
 That’s what we did.”

-“This hospital means so much to so many people,” said Paula West, Medical Technologist who has worked at the hospital for 30 years.
+“This hospital means so much to so many people,” said Paula West, a medical technologist who has worked at the hospital for 30 years.
 “Generations of people have been born here, people grieve here when they lose loved ones.
 I’m proud of the work we’re doing to save our hospital.”